 Ayurveda Detox Tea

-Feeling sluggish or like your mind’s in a fog?
+Feeling sluggish or a little foggy?
 That’s when I brew a cup of Ayurveda detox tea.
-The first sip is warm and a little spicy, and somehow it clears my head better than coffee.
-I started making it after too many takeout nights, and now it’s my reset button for both mood and digestion.
-Want to dive deeper into Ayurveda’s holistic rituals?
+It’s warm, a touch spicy, and—somehow—clears my head better than coffee.
+After too many takeout nights it became my reset for mood and digestion.
+Want the bigger picture of Ayurveda?
 Explore our guide on Ayurvedic daily practices.

 Start Your Tea Journey!